National Critical Functions

 In April 2019, CISA published its initial set of NCFs, which has since been complemented by definitions for each function.
 The effort to identify these critical functions was conducted in collaboration with government and industry partners associated with all 16 critical infrastructure sectors, State, Local, Tribal, and Territorial (SLTT) partners, and other stakeholders.

-The set of NCFs are organized into four areas—connect, distribute, manage, and supply—which identify the:
+The set of NCFs are organized into four areas:

 The NCFs allows for a more robust prioritization of critical infrastructure and a more systematic approach to corresponding risk management activity.
 They represent an evolution to the critical infrastructure risk management framework established in the National Infrastructure Protection Plan.
 While the previous approach focused almost entirely on entity level risk management as opposed to critical outcomes, the NCF approach enables a richer understanding of how entities come together to produce critical functions, and what assets, systems, networks, and technologies underpin those functions.

 By viewing risk through a functional lens, we can ultimately add resilience and harden systems across the critical infrastructure ecosystem in a more targeted, prioritized, and strategic manner.
-This allows for more holistically capturing cross-cutting risks and associated dependencies that may have cascading impacts within and across sectors.
+This allows for a more holistic analysis of risks and associated dependencies that may have cascading impacts within and across sectors.

 NCFs in Action